-Appointments can be made for immunisations, removal of stitches, wounds/leg ulcer dressings, ear syringing, blood tests etc. The nurses are also available for a wide range of advice on any personal health matters including acute illness, contraception and management of minor and major illness.
-They are often available at short notice and can help you decide whether or not you need to see a doctor.
+Appointments can be made for childhood immunisations, removal of stitches, wounds/leg ulcer dressings, ear syringing etc. The nurses are also available for a wide range of advice on any personal health matters including chronic disease, contraception and management of minor and major problems.

 Please note we do NOT routinely undertake blood tests within the surgery except for specific diabetic patients and those urgently referred by a GP.
 Patients can choose to attend either the Royal Bournemouth and Christchurch Hospitals, or Poole General who operate clinics as follows: